Conferencing & Campus Events

 - Face coverings will be required through this Phase and event organizers are responsible for providing their own face coverings.
 Conference Services will not be expected to provide face coverings.

 - All meals will be provided either through Grab & Go, or through the cafeteria line served by Sodexo employees wearing face coverings and gloves.
 Tables and chairs will be spaced appropriately to allow for more area between guests.
-Seating capacity of the dining room will be reduced in size.
+The seating capacity of the dining room will be reduced in size.

 - All areas will be properly cleaned and sanitized after each use.